javerous/SMJJSONPath/README.md

 - functions
 - nesting

-You can take a look the `jayway` documentation for more information.
+You can take a look to the `Jayway JsonPath` documentation for more information.

 ## Adaptation

-This implementation is a tight  adaptation of `jayway`.
+This implementation is a tight  adaptation of `Jayway JsonPath`.
 It respects the original structure and naming, as much as possible.
 The changes are mainly to be more Objective-C stylized (named parameters, use NSError instead of try-catch-exception, etc.).

 This tight adaptation was done for different reasons:
 - If I wanted to structure something from my own view, I would have started from scratch, and I wouldn't have done it at all : this is a big bunch of code, tests and reflexion to do, more than I want to give to that.
-- The `jayway` project have a pretty good and complete implementation (with some cleaning here and there to do, which are already documented by original developers).
+- The `Jayway JsonPath` project have a pretty good and complete implementation (with some cleaning here and there to do, which are already documented by original developers).
 It's a good reference, from my point of view.
-- I want to facilitate cherry-picking updates from `jayway` to include them right here.
+- I want to facilitate cherry-picking updates from `Jayway JsonPath` to include them right here.

+This code is currently based on commit [c187488](https://github.com/json-path/JsonPath/commit/c1874886c1f69fada6dedccebb6d72241dcd0c97).

 ## Query